Many people instantly think of oak when considering a hardwood floor, which can be both red and white oak.

 Deciding between red oak and white oak comes down to your preference for which variety of hardwood has the hue and pattern that appeals to you the best.

-The color varies from light brown to deep pink- or red-brown, and it is one of the most significant species in American hardwood woods.
+The color varies from light brown to deep pink- or red-brown.
+It is one of the most significant species in American hardwood woods.
 It is one of the most well-known hardwood species available for various reasons.
 It is found throughout eastern and central North America, predominantly in western new york as well as southeast and south-central Canada.

 In Western Europe, it's commonly found in gardens and parks.
-It prefers somewhat acidic, well-drained soil, and it has a rustic and earthy appearance.
+It prefers somewhat acidic, well-drained soil and has a rustic and earthy appearance.
 Even if the graining pattern is a little disorganized, it's still an excellent choice for a natural aesthetic.

 Although red oak floors are not as hard as white oak flooring, their hardness makes them highly durable.
 It passes the Janka hardness test with a wood grade score of 1290.